Hosts

 UNIVERSITY OF VIRGINIA PRESS

-Questions curated and answered, spring 2022
+Questions curated and answered

 The University of Virginia Press was founded in 1963 to advance the intellectual interests not only of the University of Virginia, but of institutions of higher learning throughout the state.
 UVA Press publishes approximately seventy new titles annually.
 It continuously pursues new titles, and also maintains a backlist of over 1,000 titles in print.